Gaurav1401/Zenatix_Solutions/README.md

 Due to lack of time, I could only apply two methods on the data but the evaluation score can be improved by:
  - Using a Deep Learning approach like LSTMs.
 (As the data is sufficiently large)
  - Using Auto ARIMA.(In case the values are independent of each other).
+ - If we get the outside temperature data then the predictions can be improved as in case of missing value treatment, temperature can be taken as X_train to predict the mssing value data.
+ - With the help of temperature data, the future values too can be predicted in a better way.

 Both the approaches specified above take lot of time.